 - Your baby should sleep in your room, or vice versa.
 But don’t sleep or snooze in the same bed.

 - Keep up with doctor visits and immunizations.

 - Breastfeed your baby if you can.

-- Keep her comfy.
-Don’t overdress her.
+- Keep them comfy.
+Don’t overdress them.
 You want to prevent overheating.